giucamp/density/README.md

 - [Comparaison benchmarks with boost::any](http://peggysansonetti.it/tech/density/html/any_bench.html)
 - [Automatic variable-length array](http://peggysansonetti.it/tech/density/html/lifo_array_bench.html)

-Using density
+Usage and release notes
 ----------
-Density is an header-only library, so you don't have to compile anything: you just need to include the headers you need.
-Get the latest revision from the master branch of the [github repository](https://github.com/giucamp/density), that is stable.
+Density is an header-only library, so you don't have to compile anything: just include the headers you need.
+You can get the latest revision from the master branch of the [github repository](https://github.com/giucamp/density).

 Density is known to compile with:

 - msc (Visual Studio 2015 - update 2)